noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 # Reasons That the representation needs to change

-To challenge existing racial stereotypes, which are the reason these attacks happen in the first place and to stop victims of racist attacks from being vilified instead of given th**e help they need.**
+To challenge existing racial stereotypes, which are the reason these attacks happen in the first place and to stop victims of racist attacks from being vilified instead of

 # Other Texts I Will Reference